Arun-GH/myymotto-vehicle-manager/replit.md

 - Added profile-first authentication flow - automatically redirects to profile setup on first visit
 - Integrated profile management with existing vehicle management system
 - Added profile route to navigation system

+**January 15, 2025**: Updated vehicle form and app branding
+- Replaced VIN number with chassis number and engine number fields
+- Added comprehensive vehicle make/model dropdown selections for Indian market
+- Created separate document upload sections for Emission Certificate, RC Book Copy, Insurance Copy, and Service Invoice
+- Added date fields for document expiry tracking with integrated camera and file upload
+- Rebranded application as "Myymotto" with tagline "Timely Care for your carrier"
+- Updated all headers and welcome messages with new branding

 ## System Architecture